 Vanderbilt University is partnering with Fisk University, the Frist Art Museum and Millions of Conversations to host “Engine for Art, Democracy and Justice,” a trans-institutional series of virtual conversations and artistic collaborations focused on healing at a time of significant social unrest.

-The initiative brings Carrie Mae Weems’ RESIST COVID TAKE 6! public art campaign to Nashville in September, with banners being unveiled at Vanderbilt’s Fine Arts Gallery, the Central Library, Fisk University’s Carl Van Vechten Gallery and the Frist Art Museum.
+The initiative brings Carrie Mae Weems’ RESIST COVID TAKE 6! public art campaign to Nashville, with banners unveiled at Vanderbilt’s Fine Arts Gallery, the Central Library, Fisk University’s Carl Van Vechten Gallery and the Frist Art Museum in September 2020.
 Weems’ series draws attention to the racial inequities exposed by the COVID-19 pandemic.

 Per Social Studies 101, a Carrie Mae Weems project: